project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO_SiWx917_SoC.md

 1. SiWx917 SoC device support is available in the latest Simplicity Commander(version 1v15p3).
 To flash the TA Firmware/Matter application on SiWx917 SoC,
     - Convert the .s37 file into .rps file using the below command,

-          commander rps create <file-name>.rps --app <file-name>.s37
     - Flash to the device using,

           commander rps load <file-name>.rps

-2. Official support for SiWx917 SoC for Common Flash Board is not yet available in the Ozone Debugger, but can be configured for dual flash board - [Ozone Environment Setup for SiWx917 SoC](SiWx917_Enablement_For_Ozone.md).
+2. Official support for SiWx917 SoC for Common Flash Board is not yet available in the Ozone Debugger, but can be configured - [Ozone Environment Setup for SiWx917 SoC](SiWx917_Enablement_For_Ozone.md).

-3. 917 SoC switch positions for Dual Flash Boards: Left switch should be on the **OFF/LOW**, and right switch should be on the **NORMAL** side.

-4. After creating rps file flash the binary to board by using Simplicity Commander, refer [Flashing SiWx917 SOC Using Simplicity Commander](../general/FLASHING_USING_COMMANDER.md#flashing-the-siwx917-soc-matter-pre-built-binary-using-simplicity-commander)
+3. After creating the rps file flash the binary to the board by using Simplicity Commander, refer [Flashing SiWx917 SOC Using Simplicity Commander](../general/FLASHING_USING_COMMANDER.md#flashing-the-siwx917-soc-matter-pre-built-binary-using-simplicity-commander)

-5. Flashing the Matter application using Ozone Debugger
+4. Flashing the Matter application using Ozone Debugger

    - Download the Pre-built images for SiWx917 SoC Matter Application (.out file) from [Matter Artifacts page](../general/ARTIFACTS.md)
    - Refer [Flashing MATTER Application Using Ozone debugger](./SiWx917_Enablement_For_Ozone.md)